 Keep going back every few minutes, changing one aspect of the room or gently waking him up, so that he has more time to adjust to being awake.

 Free resource: By the way, do you struggle with getting your child to take a nap?
-Download my PDF, The Five Habits That Will Make Your Child’s Naps Easier!
+Download The Five Habits That Will Make Your Child’s Naps Easier!
 Discover the five steps you need to do to finally get a break while your child naps.
 Join my newsletter and grab your copy below: